Interventions, Where and How? Experimental Design for Causal Models at Scale: Related Work

-Recently a new body of work has emerged in the field of differentiable causal discovery, where the problem of finding the structure, usually from observational data, is solved with gradient ascent and functional approximators, like neural networks \citep{zheng2018dags, ke2019learning, brouillard2020differentiable}.
-In recent works \citep{cundy2021bcd,lorch2021dibs,annadani2021variational}, the authors proposed a variational approximation of the posterior over the DAGs which allowed for modelling a distribution rather than a point estimate of the DAG that best explains the observational data $\mathcal{D}$.
-Such work can be used in replacement of \emph{DAG-bootstrap}~\citep{friedman2013data}, allowing modelling posterior distributions with greater support.
+A new body of work has emerged in the field of differentiable causal discovery, where the problem of finding the structure, usually from observational data, is solved with gradient ascent and functional approximators, like neural networks \citep{zheng2018dags, ke2019learning, brouillard2020differentiable, bengio2019meta}.
+In recent works \citep{cundy2021bcd,lorch2021dibs,annadani2021variational}, the authors proposed a variational approximation of the posterior over the DAGs which allowed for modeling a distribution rather than a point estimate of the DAG that best explains the observational data $\mathcal{D}$.
+Such work can be used to replace \emph{DAG-bootstrap}~\citep{friedman2013data}, allowing for the modeling of posterior distributions with greater support.\looseness=-1

-Besides the BOECD based approaches, a few active causal learning works have been proposed.
-Active ICP~\cite{gamella2020active} uses ICP~\cite{peters2016causal} for causal learning while using an active policy to select the target, however, this work is not applicable in the setting where the full graph needs to be recovered.
-Closer to our proposal belongs AIT~\cite{scherrer2021learning}, which uses a neural network-based posterior model over the graphs but evaluates the f-score instead of the mutual information to select the interventions.
+Besides the BOECD-based approaches, a few active causal learning works have been proposed~\citep{he2008active,gamella2020active,scherrer2021learning,shanmugam2015learning,squires2020active,kocaoglu2017cost}.
+Active ICP~\citep{gamella2020active} uses ICP~\citep{peters2016causal} for causal learning while using an active policy to select the target, however, this work is not applicable in the setting where the full graph needs to be recovered.
+In \cite{zhang2021matching}, the authors propose an active learning method to the problem of identifying the interventions that push a dynamical causal network towards a desired state.
+A few approaches tackle the problem of actively acquiring interventional data to orient edges of a skeletal graph~\citep{shanmugam2015learning,squires2020active,kocaoglu2017cost}.
+Closer to our proposal belongs AIT~\citep{scherrer2021learning}, which uses a neural network-based posterior model over the graphs but evaluates the F-score to select the interventions.